-Due to the recent increased focus on the current coronavirus situation, we would like to notify our clients and partners on various issues which may arise, and assure you we are doing our part in prioritising the wellbeing of both our employees and clients alike.
+Due to the recent government guidelines and changing environment of the current coronavirus situation, we would like to notify our clients and partners on various issues which may arise, and assure you we are doing our part in prioritising the wellbeing of both our employees and clients alike.

 The protection and welfare of our staff is our priority, and whilst we focus on this we still aim to provide the same great level of customer service and on-going business.
 Where possible all projects are continuing as usual and if there are any changes to this, clients will be notified imminently.